 2. LEGAL STATUS OF THE COMMUNITY

 2.1.
-The community is considered to be created from the moment the decision on the organization of the Community is made and after state registration acquires the rights legal entity.
+The community is considered created from the moment the decision to organize the Community is made and after state registration it acquires rights legal entity.

 2.2.
-The community has separate property, is liable for its obligations with this property, can acquire and exercise property and non-property rights on its own behalf, incur obligations, act as a plaintiff and defendant in courts.
+The community has separate property, is responsible for its obligations with this property, can, in its own name, acquire and exercise property and non-property rights, bear responsibilities, act as a plaintiff and defendant in courts.

 2.3.
-The community has an independent balance sheet, has the right to open accounts in banks in the territory of the Russian Federation and outside its territory in accordance with the established procedure.
+The community has an independent balance sheet and has the right, in accordance with the established procedure, to open bank accounts on the territory of the Russian Federation and outside its territory.

 2.4.
 The community has a round seal with its full name, has the right to have forms and stamps with its name, as well as an emblem registered in the prescribed manner.

 2.5.
-The Community is not responsible for the obligations of the members of the Community.
-The community is not responsible for the obligations of the state, and the state is not responsible for the obligations of the Community.
-Members of the Community are liable for the obligations of the Community within their share of the property of the Community.
+The Community is not responsible for the obligations of Community members.
+The community is not responsible for the obligations of the state, and the state is not responsible for the obligations of the community.
+Members of the Community are liable for the obligations of the Community within the limits of their share of the property of the Community.

 2.6.
-The community can create economic partnerships, companies and other economic organizations with the status of a legal entity, provided that they create at least 50 percent of jobs for __________ (Indigenous Minorities), join Russian and international public associations to maintain direct international contacts and communications.
+The community can create business partnerships, societies and other business organizations with the status of a legal entity, with the condition that they create at least 50 percent of jobs for __________ (SIPN), join Russian and international public associations, maintain direct international contacts and connections.

 2.7.
-The community has the right to conclude contracts (agreements) with regional authorities and economic entities of all forms of ownership, to participate in the preparation of legislative and regulatory legal acts on the socio-economic and cultural development of the Saami.
+The community has the right to conclude contracts (agreements) with regional authorities and economic entities of all forms of ownership, to participate in the preparation of legislative and regulatory acts on issues of socio-economic and cultural development of the Sami.

 3. COMMUNITY FOUNDERS